-b) Pulmonary Manifestations
+59 4 b) Pulmonary Manifestations

-While LAM is a systemic disease, the main manifestations are pulmonary.
-In lungs, the atypical progressive proliferation is seen around small airways giving rise to cystic pulmonary changes and progressive respiratory failure (5).
+60 While LAM is a systemic disease, the main manifestations are pulmonary.
+In lungs, the atypical progressive 61 proliferation is seen around small airways giving rise to cystic pulmonary changes and progressive respiratory 62 failure (5).

 The pulmonary symptoms tend to dominate the clinical course, with the most common features being pneumothorax, progressive dyspnoea and chylous pleural effusions .Other respiratory symptoms include cough, haemoptysis and chyloptysis.
 Dyspnea is suffered by the vast majority of patients with LAM and is the result of airflow obstruction and replacement of the lung parenchyma by cysts.
-Approximately two thirds of patients will have a pneumothorax at some point in their clinical course, which are recurrent in most and a cause of significant morbidity.
-Chylous pleural effusions are less common, but again can be difficult to treat conservatively and tend to recur after simple aspiration.
+Approximately two thirds of patients will to recur after simple aspiration.
 Haemoptysis and chyloptysis are due to LAM cell obstruction of pulmonary capillaries and lymphatics, respectively, and both occur in a small number of patients (2).